opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/automate-dns-records-creation-from-cce-ingresses-with-externaldns.md

       secretName: oscloudsyaml
 ```

-:::danger very important
+:::important very important
 By specifying:

-- `sources` we instruct the ExternalDNS controller which resources it should watch and for which it should automatically create or update the corresponding A records.
+- `sources`, we instruct the ExternalDNS controller which resources it should watch and for which it should automatically create or update the corresponding A records.
+- `gateway-httproute` under `sources` stanza, we instruct the ExternalDNS controller to work with Gateway API `HttpRoute` objects.
+You can omit it if you are using only the Ingress API.
 - `txtOwnerId`, we tell ExternalDNS to only touch records with the matching TXT record, and if that TXT record is missing, it knows to recreate both the A record AND the TXT record as a pair. `txtOwnerId` is **extremely important** because it prevents ExternalDNS from managing DNS records created by other tools or processes or have records deleted or ovewritten by other ExternalDNS instances that might be running in other clusters. **Use a different value for each ExternalDNS instance**.

 :::